ganyuss/EditorPlus/Assets/Readmes/README.md

 If you do so, a couple of functionalities will be taken out:
 * The `IClassDecorator` feature will no longer work.
 That means that the `Button` and `OnInspectorGUI` attributes wont either.
-* Lists will not be drawn by Editor Plus anymore, meaning that the `BetterList` attribute will no longer work as well.
+* Lists will not be drawn by Editor Plus anymore, unless using the `BetterList` attribute.

 ### Property Drawers